robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

-### 1.4.3 Comparing Keyword and Behavior Styles
+### 1.4.3 Comparing Keyword-Driven and Behavior-Driven Specification

 > [!IMPORTANT]
-> LXX Recall the differences between Keyword-Driven and Behavior-Driven Styles (K1)
+> LXX Recall the differences between Keyword-Driven and Behavior-Driven Specification (K1)

 The core difference between **Keyword-Driven** and **Behavior-Driven** styles lies in their focus: